 Marriage Celebrant Training Course

-$845.00 total fee for the online course or $995.00 for the correspondence course.
+$995.00 total fee for the online course or $1145.00 for the correspondence course (materials are printed, placed in folders and posted.
 The content is identical regardless of the method of study.
 The qualification is recognised within the Australian Qualifications Framework

-$250.00 correspondence – includes the course “Perform Pet Funeral Ceremonies”
+$250.00 online course – includes the course “Perform Pet Funeral Ceremonies”

 The nationally accredited course being offered is